sunw41ker/django-controlcenter/README.rst

 Rationale
 ---------

 Django-admin_ is a great tool to control your project activity: new orders, comments, replies, users, feedback -- everything is here.
-The only struggle is to switch between all that pages constantly just to check them out for new entries.
+The only struggle is to switch between all those pages constantly just to check them out for new entries.

-With django-controlcenter you can have all your models on one single page and build beautiful charts with Chartist.js_.
-Actually they don't even have to be a django model, get your data from wherever you want: RDBMS, NOSQL, text file or even from an external web-page, it doesn't matter.
+With django-controlcenter you can have all of your models on one single page and build beautiful charts with Chartist.js_.
+Actually they don't even have to be a django models, get your data from wherever you want: RDBMS, NOSQL, text file or even from an external web-page, it doesn't matter.

 Quickstart